What is the climate of Israel

 WHAT IS THE CLIMATE OF ISRAEL?

-When my tourists arriving in Israel, The first thing that I present during my private tours in Israel is the Israeli climate.
+When my tourists arrive in Israel, The first thing that I present during my private tours in Israel is the Israeli climate.

-The climate along the coast of Israel along the Mediterranean sea from north to south which is about 1/3 of the country it’s very comfortable and has almost 900 mm of rain each and every year, this is basically the same amount of rain like in Moscow region, the only difference is that the Israeli rain falls only during a few months perhaps In December, January, February, and March and sometimes we having surprises and we can get some rain during April and May.
-Since the rain is very concentrated it can be very powerful in the north region, the climate can be stormy with winds and snow!
-Concentration like this can lead to heavy flooding especially in the lowlands such as the valleys of Galilee.
+The climate along the coast of Israel along the Mediterranean Sea from north to south which is about 1/3 of the country it’s very comfortable and has almost 900 mm of rain every year, this is the same amount of rain as in Moscow region, the only difference is that the Israeli rain falls only during a few months perhaps In December, January, February, and March and sometimes we having surprises and we can get some rain during April and May.
+Since the rain is very concentrated it can be very powerful in the northern region, the climate can be stormy with winds and snow!
+Concentration like this can lead to heavy flooding, especially in the lowlands such as the valleys of Galilee.

 In the central region of the country, the climate is a little different, from Tel Aviv to the north part of the Negev desert the annual amount of rain is between 650 mm to 200 mm in the south part, From the beginning of the Negev desert to the south capital of Israel Eilat the amount of rain is usually very very low, something around 40 mm a year This is a great example during my tours in Israel to show my clients how different the climate in Israel Can be and believe me it’s surprising most of my clients!

 The central hilly part of the country including Jerusalem, Judea, and Samaria has a very dry but rainy climate during the winter and not humid, the annual amount of rain is higher than in the other regions and it can be around 1000 mm per year, during the summer the region is very dry and we don’t have any rain.